-Likewise, the Administrator may prescribe special conditions pursuant to 14 C.F.R. § 21.16, for operation of the DJI Inspire 1 UAS, since the airworthiness regulations of 14 C.F.R.
+Likewise, the Administrator may prescribe special conditions pursuant to 14 C.F.R.

+§21.16, for operation of the DJI F450 and DJI F550 UAS's, since the airworthiness regulations of 14 C.F.R.
 Part 21 do not contain adequate or appropriate safety standards, due to the novel or unusual design features of the aircraft.
-Section 21.16, entitled Special Conditions, states the following:
+Section

-If the FAA finds that the airworthiness regulations of this subchapter do not contain adequate or appropriate safety standards for an aircraft, aircraft engine, or propeller because of a novel or unusual design feature of the aircraft, aircraft engine or propeller, he prescribes special conditions and amendments thereto for the product.
+If the FAA finds that the airworthiness regulations of this subchapter do not contain adequate or appropriate safety standards for an aircraft, aircraft engine, or propeller because of a novel or unusual design feature of the aircraft, aircraft engine or propeller, it may prescribe special conditions and amendments thereto for the product.
 The special conditions are issued in accordance with Part 11 of this chapter and contain such safety standards for the aircraft, aircraft engine or propeller as the FAA finds necessary to establish a level of safety equivalent to that established in the regulations.